 In addition to the Barnett Zero Project and the Cotton Cove Project, we have identified three potential NGP projects that we expect to reach FID either by the end of 2023 or in the first half of 2024.
 A significant portion of the carbon capture infrastructure and midstream infrastructure necessary to execute these potential NGP projects already exists.
 Therefore, if approved at FID, and assuming we are able to execute definitive agreements on the terms and timeline we believe are obtainable, we expect these projects to start sequestration operations before December 31, 2025.
 We expect these three NGP projects to have individual sequestration volumes of approximately 0.29, 0.5 and 0.6 Mtpy CO2e, respectively, and a combined aggregate sequestration volume of approximately 1.39 Mtpy CO2e.
 The volume of forecast sequestration from these projects, together with approximately 0.27 Mtpy CO2e expected to be sequestered by the Barnett Zero Project and the Cotton Cove Project (all together having a combined forecast sequestration volume of approximately 1.66 Mtpy CO2e), would be capable of offsetting more emissions by December 31, 2025 than our remaining Scope 1 and 2 emissions from our owned and operated upstream businesses (estimated to be approximately 0.61 Mtpy CO2e, after taking into account the expected reductions from our "Pad of the Future" program, emissions and leak surveys, and installation of solar power).
 See "- Path to Net Zero Emissions."
-However, we have not reached FID or entered into definitive agreements for any of these three additional NGP projects and we may not complete all or any of these three additional NGP projects by December 31, 2025, in which case, we may not be able to achieve our goal of net zero Scope 1 and 2 emissions from our owned and operated upstream businesses by the end of 2025.
+However, we have not reached FID or entered into definitive agreements for any of these three additional NGP projects and we may not complete all or any of these three additional NGP projects by December 31, 2025, in which case, we may consider alternatives to offset our Scope 1 and Scope 2 emissions but, ultimately, we may not be able to achieve our goal of net zero Scope 1 and 2 emissions from our owned and operated upstream businesses by the end of 2025.

 We are currently evaluating and have begun commercial discussions with respect to seven additional CCUS projects.
 Three of these seven additional CCUS projects are potential industrial projects that we anticipate will reach FID either by the end of 2023 or in the first half of 2024.
 If approved at FID, and assuming definitive agreements are timely executed containing terms we believe are obtainable, we expect to initiate sequestration operations between 2026 and 2029.
 We expect these three potential industrial CCUS projects to have a combined aggregate sequestration volume of approximately 14.5 Mtpy CO2e.
 We anticipate that the remaining four potential CCUS projects may reach FID during or after 2024.
 If approved at FID, and assuming definitive agreements are timely executed containing terms we believe are obtainable, we expect such projects to begin sequestration operations between 2026 and 2029.
-We expect these four potential CCUS projects may reach FID during or after 2024.
-If approved at FID, and assuming definitive agreements are timely executed containing terms we believe are obtainable, we expect such projects to begin sequestration operations between 2026 and 2029.
 We expect these four potential CCUS projects to have a combined aggregate sequestration volume of approximately 13.24 Mtpy CO2e.
 These seven potential CCUS projects have a combined forecasted sequestration volume of approximately 27.74 Mtpy CO2e.
 We believe that we will be able to complete a sufficient number of these or other CCUS projects in order to meet our Scope 1, 2 and 3 emissions goals by the early 2030s.
-See "- Path to Net Zero Emissions" for a more detailed description of how we anticipate reaching our Scope 1, 2 and 3 emissions goals.
+See " - Path to Net Zero Emissions" for a more detailed description of how we anticipate reaching our Scope 1, 2 and 3 emissions goals.